coursekata/docker-stacks/CONTRIBUTING.md

 The `base` stage installs `texlive`, which can hang on GitHub Actions `ubuntu-latest` runners.

-**Solution**: Run `make test/base-r-notebook` locally to cache the base layer to the registry.
+**Solution**: Run `just test base-r-notebook` locally to cache the base layer to the registry.
 This allows GitHub Actions to skip building the base stage and use the cached layer.

 #### Test Failures

 If tests fail in CI:

 1. Pull the image locally: `docker pull ghcr.io/coursekata/<image>:cache-<platform>`
-2. Run tests locally: `make test/<image>`
+2. Run tests locally: `just test <image>`
 3. Debug with `TEST_DEBUG=1` environment variable
 4. Run individual test modules as shown in `scripts/tests/README.md`